Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Proof-of-concept

 \section{Proof-of-concept}

 The coin-toss game, while illustrative, represents a simplified scenario.
-To establish the broader applicability of the ergodicity perspective and associated transformations in RL, we conducted experiments on two classical RL benchmarks: the cart-pole system and the reacher, using the implementations provided in~\cite{brockman2016openai}.
-Both environments feature discrete action spaces.
-Thus, instead of PPO, which is designed for continuous action spaces, we use the REINFORCE algorithm~\cite{williams1992simple}.
-The REINFORCE algorithm is a Monte Carlo algorithm.
-It always collects a return trajectory and then uses this trajectory to update its weights.
+As already mentioned in \secref{sec:learn_erg_trans}, in coin-toss game, learning a single transformation is sufficient as the policy parameter $F$ has no influence on the problem structure.
+In RL, this is not necessarily the case.
+Thus, we here embed the transformation into an RL algorithm.
+In particular, we here develop an ergodic REINFROCE algorithm as an example for Monte Carlo-based algorithms.
+That is, REINFORCE always collects a return trajectory and then uses this trajectory to update its weights.
 In our setting, this is advantageous as it allows us to learn a transformation using the collected trajectory.
+We summarize ergodic REINFORCE in algorithm~\ref{alg:ergodic_mc_rl}.

+We evaluate ergodic REINFORCE on two classical RL benchmarks: the cart-pole system and the reacher, using the implementations provided by \citet{brockman2016openai}.
+In both cases, we seek to evaluate whether or not the ergodicity transformation increases robustness. \cite{james1994risk} have established that robustness to heavy-tail distributions is related to robustness against model uncertainties.
+Thus, we evaluate robustness by changing model parameters between training and testing.
+Specifically, we change the length of the pole for the cart-pole system from 0.5 to 1 and the length of one of the links for the reacher from 1 to 1.5.
+Besides, the cart-pole system has a non-ergodic reward structure as there exists an absorbing state: the episode ends if the pole drops.

-We here compare two settings.
-First, we train the algorithm in the standard way.
-Second, after collecting a return trajectory, we first derive the transformation, transform the returns, and then use the transformed returns to update the REINFORCE algorithm.
-In the plots, we always show the untransformed returns.
-In both settings, we change the length of pole and links for cart-pole and reacher, respectively, during testing to evaluate the robustness of the learned policies.
-Further details on hyperparameter choices are provided in the supplementary material.
+We compare the ergodic REINFORCE algorithm that is trained as shown in algorithm~\ref{alg:ergodic_mc_rl} with the standard REINFORCE algorithm trained with untransformed rewards.
+In \figref{fig:risk_sensitive_comparison}, we show the mean and standard deviation of the return over five runs.
+For both algorithms, we plot the untransformed returns.
+Further details on hyperparameter choices are provided in appendix~\ref{sec:hyperparams}.